-The purpose of this threat assessment is to update the financial sector on the cyber threat in order to improve cyber security.
-This threat assessment is intended to inform decision-makers and risk owners in public authorities and financial sector institutes.
-This assessment replaces the August 2018 threat assessment on the Danish financial sector.
+The purpose of this threat assessment is to provide an update on the cyber threat against the Danish financial sector in order to improve its cyber resilience.
+This threat assessment is intended for decision-makers and risk owners in Danish authorities and institutions in the financial sector.
+The threat assessment replaces the August 2018 threat assessment on the Danish financial sector.